-In the Philippines, according to the most recent research done by National Statistical Coordination Board (now known as the Philippine Statistics Authority), only 3 out of 20 households belong to the middle class population, with two thirds of them residing in urban areas.
-The middle class plays within the gap between the poor and the rich, and basing on these numbers, that line seems to be a lot thinner than what many of us perceived.
+In the Philippines, according to the most recent research done by National Statistical Coordination Board (now known as the Philippine Statistics Authority), only 3 out of 20 households belong to the middle-class population, with two-thirds of them residing in urban areas.
+The middle class plays within the gap between the poor and the rich, and based on these numbers, that line seems to be a lot thinner than what many of us perceived.

 The middle class is basically defined as the socioeconomic group between the affluent and the poor.
 In a more financially focused definition, the middle class is made up of those people who have the ability to choose their lifestyle, because they have just enough resources to do so without compromising their basic needs.
 In economics, this socioeconomic class is a crucial benchmark of a country’s economic standing, thus it is crucial for every country to have a wider base of the middle class than other classes.

-Defining who is rich and who isn’t can be straightforward to the laymen.
-However, defining who lingers in between these two contrasting classifications isn’t as easy.
+While defining who is rich and who isn’t can be straightforward to the laymen, defining who lingers in between these two contrasting classifications isn’t as easy.

 So, which category do you really belong to?

 How much do you earn and spend?

 Primarily, the overall household income is a determinant of an individual’s socioeconomic standing, especially in the Philippines where this classification is mostly associated with finances.
-According to the National Statistical Coordination Board’s (NSCB) now known as the Philippine Statistics Authority (PSA), the income classes for an average household of three are as follow:
+According to the data from the Philippine Institute for Development Studies (PIDS), the income classes for an average household of five are as follows:

-Another indicator that would factor in as a determinant of the socio economic classification is the family expenditure – the ratio of the overall household expenses to the monthly income.
-For this one, we will be gleaning from the earlier Philippine Statistics Authority data where the classifications are grouped into three segments: the high income, middle income, and low income groups, each representing the respective socio economic classes.
+Another indicator that would factor in as a determinant of the socio-economic classification is the family expenditure – the ratio of the overall household expenses to the monthly income.
+For this one, we will be gleaning from the earlier Philippine Statistics Authority data where the classifications are grouped into three segments: the high income, middle income, and low-income groups, each representing the respective socio-economic classes.